-If any crash occurs during this event, then you lose the content from the memory during the reboot, because it was not completely saved on to the exchange database files.
-This is why, transaction logs are the robust recovery mechanism to safely restore the data to an Exchange database in a consistent state.
+If any crash occurs during this event, then you lose the content from memory during the reboot, because it was not completely saved on to the exchange database files.
+This is why transaction logs are the robust recovery mechanism to safely restore the data to an Exchange database in a consistent state.

-However, if you are still unable to mount the database, then try using a reliable third-party recovery tool to efficiently restore data in any condition of damage - even where Eseutil tool fails to deliver the desired result.
+However, if you are still unable to mount the database, then try using a reliable third-party Exchange Server Recovery tool to efficiently restore data in any condition of damage - even where Eseutil tool fails to deliver the desired result.
 Kernel for Exchange Server is an advanced recovery tool to repair corrupt Exchange database files, without requiring log files or Exchange services.
 EDB to PST converter tool even allows you to restore EDB files directly to live Exchange Server and to Office 365 mailbox.